yourWaifu/Tetris-Clone/README.md

   - [ ] add combo multiper
   - [ ] add score level multiplier
   - [ ] save highscore
+- [ ] save after every hold, and new tetris piece that is generated (this is help people not restart unlesss thay lose)
 - [ ] add replay system